Divraj-M/cake-shop-initial-_website/README.md

 # Stock Price Prediction🚀
-#Microsoft Lifetime Stocks Analysis
+# Microsoft Lifetime Stocks Analysis

 This README provides instructions for running the code and outlines the necessary dependencies for analyzing the Microsoft Lifetime Stocks dataset.
 The code is provided in a Jupyter Notebook (.ipynb) format.

+# Dataset Description:
-Dataset Description The dataset used in this analysis is the Microsoft Lifetime Stocks Dataset.
+The dataset used in this analysis is the Microsoft Lifetime Stocks Dataset.
 This dataset contains historical stock price data for Microsoft Corporation from its initial public offering (IPO) in 1986 to the present day.
 The dataset includes information such as Date, Open Price, Close Price, High Price, Low Price, Volume, and Adjusted Close Price.

 <bold>Dataset Link</bold>:https:www.kaggle.com/datasets/prasoonkottarathil/microsoft-lifetime-stocks-dataset

-###Dependencies
+# Dependencies

 Before running the code, ensure you have the following dependencies installed on your system:

 Python 3.x Jupyter Notebook Pandas Matplotlib NumPy

-###Running the Code Follow these steps to run the code:
+# Running the Code Follow these steps to run the code:

 1.Download the Dataset: